SidhantN12/Ecg_SSM/knowledge_base.md

 ### 2.1 Diagonal State Space Models (DSSMs)

-State Space Models are a class of sequence models that bridge the gap between Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs).
+State Space Models bridge the gap between Recurrent Neural Networks (RNNs) and Convolutional Neural Networks (CNNs).

 **Discrete-Time Recurrence:**
 The core of the SSM is the linear recurrence relation: